Bishop Schuckardt - Were His Holy Orders Valid?

 5. Hubert A. Rogers.
 Robertson consecrated Hubert A. Rogers.
 Rogers was raised as a Methodist (while Methodist baptisms are presumed to be valid in marriage cases, this presumption does not carry over to Holy Orders)[1].
 He was ordained in the African Orthodox Church by George McGuire in 1928, and consecrated by William Robertson in 1937.
 More on Rogers later.

 7. Francis Schuckardt.
 Daniel Brown consecrated Francis Schuckardt.
-Francis Schuckardt was a baptized Catholic; but like Brown, his Holy Orders could only be as valid as his successors' Holy Orders were valid, and we have just demonstrated that his successors' Orders are at best doubtfully valid.
+Francis Schuckardt was a baptized Catholic; but like Brown, his Holy Orders could only be as valid as his predecessors' Holy Orders were valid, and we have just demonstrated that his predecessors' Orders are at best doubtfully valid.

 Sect 2.
 North American Old Roman Catholic Church